unt-libraries/untl-metadata-documentation/docs/guides/system-qsg.rst

     username/password is not connected to your euid or any other account
 -   After registering, the link in the e-mail will no longer work

 The form will automatically redirect you to the main Dashboard view for the edit system.
-It can also be accessed directly by adding "edit." in front of the URL for the particular system where you are editing:
+After your account is registered, you can also access the Dashboard directly by adding "edit." in front of the URL for the particular system where you are editing:

 -   https://edit.texashistory.unt.edu/  (Portal)
 -   https://edit.digital.library.unt.edu/  (Digital Library)